Manufacturing Careers Bridge

 Course Description: Students become familiar with manufacturing career pathways offered through the local community and technical college.
 They analyze regional labor market data for the manufacturing industry and identify entry-level manufacturing employment options.
 Basic manufacturing concepts and terminology are covered as students develop their academic and study skills.
 The course is held on the college campus to allow students to become acclimated to the college environment.
 The course is closely aligned with the ACES (Academic, Career, & Employability Skills) Transitions Integration Framework (TIF) and addresses skills in all six of the skill areas.

-Curriculum Description: Includes course syllabus, course scope and sequence document with links to contextualized materials, links to key online resources for the course, and related PowerPoint or Google Slide presentations on various related topics as well as Google Slide presentations used as a framework for each day’s materials.
+Curriculum Materials: Includes course syllabus, course scope and sequence document with links to contextualized materials, links to key online resources for the course, and related PowerPoint or Google Slide presentations on various topics.
+Also daily Google Slide presentations used as a framework for each day’s materials.